KarenMartinezMELI/Master-RESTful-APIs-with-Spring-Boot-2/README.md

     - Test
         - JVM Threads live

+If jconsole does not work, set up in your ID config, the VM arguments with the following setup (separated with space):
+-Dcom.sun.management.jmxremote
+-Dcom.sun.management.jmxremote.local.only=false
+-Djava.rmi.server.hostname=localhost

 -------------------------------------------------------------------------------------------
 Step-04: Integrate with AppOptics to export metrics and View metrics in AppOptics  (Solarwinds product)
 	- AppOptics